julbean/describealign/README.md

 ```
 Note: You may need to add the folder Python's pip.exe is in to your system path.
 It might be something like: "C:/Users/User/AppData/Local/Programs/Python/Python310/Scripts" Don't forget to restart command prompt after updating the PATH!

-The script can then be run from console/command prompt in any directory with:
+The GUI can then be opened from console/command prompt in any directory with:
 ```bash
 describealign
 ```